clarkgrubb/latex-input/README.md

     \alpha             α
     \subseteq          ⊆

-Three input methods are provided; for Mac OS X, Emacs, and X Windows.
+Four input methods are provided; for Mac OS X, Windows, Emacs, and X Windows.

 When an input method is in effect, one types LaTeX notation and it is rendered to the mathematical symbol on the fly.
 E.g. type